I Like Your Name Because It Rhymes with the Moon

 When I never heard back from you, I didn't know what I should feel.
 Angry?
 Disappointed?
 Indifferent?
 So I settled for being sad.
 I wish you made my heart cold.
 If you actually cared, if we were actually something tangible, maybe it would be.
 Talking to you was a breath of fresh air—the kind you take in, not the kind you gasp for.
 We talked, we talked more—then it vanished into thin air, the same air I breathed.
 I didn't think I'd miss it this much, but I guess you don't appreciate air until you're drowning in ambiguity.

 I respect myself too much to let it consume me, but I don't think I could ever not wonder about you.
 I wonder about your career search, about how it is being back with your family after years apart.
-When Katseye released their new single, I almost texted you.
-But you didn't respond to my last two texts and I didn't want to look even more pathetic.
-I saw BTS live and I wanted to send you the compilation I made of Tae and JK goofing around on stage.
 I had to stop looking at your channel because that also felt pathetic.
-You'll be happy to know your videos find a way into my feed regardless.
-I didn't click "not interested" because then I'd be lying to myself, and I didn't block you because you did nothing wrong.
-You're forever in my algorithm, and I'm not talking about social media.
+Your videos find a way into my feed regardless.
+I could've click "not interested," but then I'd be lying to myself.
+And I didn't block you because you did nothing wrong.
+You're forever in my algorithm, and I'm not just talking about social media.

 I like your name because before I learned it, I just called you "Large, hot Americano—" which, without context, sounds really weird.
-What I like most about your name, though, is that it's your name.
-Yours to give meaning to.
-I just thought—hoped, really—that I'd get to know that meaning—get to know you.
+I like your name because I thought—hoped, really—that I'd get to know its meaning.
 But I was a happening, a passing moment—a memory you rejected.
 I was seen briefly, then quietly forgotten.
 From afar to across to afar again.

 Popular Posts